Pringley/masters-thesis/main.markdown

 -   **Remote procedure call** over UNIX pipes to cross runtimes
 -   **Language introspection** to eschew configuration files

-The next chapter demonstrates our technique.
+## Outline

+Below is a sketch of the thesis chapters:

+-   **Chapter \ref{bifrostchapter}** presents a protocol for implementing a dynamic language binding with remote procedure calls in JSON.

+    -   **Section \ref{grisbersec}** begins with a proof-of-concept to demonstrate the practicality of the technique.

+    -   **Section \ref{bifrostsec}** shows a fully realized protocol and describes its implementation in Python and Ruby.

+-   **Chapter \ref{patentchapter}** demonstrates the use of this protocol to access Python libraries from the Ruby language in a case study of LED patents and metadata.

-BIFROST: A DYNAMIC REMOTE PROCEDURE CALL PROTOCOL
+BIFROST: A DYNAMIC REMOTE PROCEDURE CALL PROTOCOL {#bifrostchapter}
 =================================================

 Section \ref{grisbersec} presents a proof of concept called `Grisbr`, a Ruby